mrashed21/break-timer/README.md

-# ⏱️ Break Timer – A VS Code Productivity Extension
+# ⏱️ Break Timer Pro – A VS Code Productivity Extension

-**Break Timer** is a lightweight yet powerful Visual Studio Code extension that helps developers stay healthy and productive by reminding them to take regular breaks while coding.
+**Break Timer Pro** is a lightweight yet powerful Visual Studio Code extension that helps developers stay healthy and productive by reminding them to take regular breaks while coding.

 If you're someone who spends long hours in front of the screen and often forgets to pause, this extension is designed just for you.